-The consolidated income statement and balance sheet data presented below have been derived from (i) the unaudited consolidated interim financial statements of the Group as at and for the three months ended March 31, 2018, together with comparative figures as at and for the three months ended March 31, 2017 (the "Interim Financial Statements"); (ii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2017, together with comparative figures as at and for the year ended December 31, 2016 (the "2017 Financial Statements"); and (iii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2016, together with comparative figures as at and for the year ended December 31, 2015 (the "2016 Financial Statements," and together with the 2017 Financial Statements, the "Full-year Financial Statements").
-The Interim Financial Statements and the Fullyear Financial Statements are together referred to in this Base Prospectus as the "Consolidated Financial Statements."
+The consolidated income statement and balance sheet data presented below have been derived from (i) the unaudited consolidated interim financial statements of the Group as at and for the three months ended March 31, 2019, together with comparative figures as at and for the three months ended March 31, 2018 (the "Interim Financial Statements"); (ii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2018, together with comparative figures as at and for the year ended December 31, 2017 (the "2018 Financial Statements"); and (iii) the audited consolidated financial statements of the Group as at and for the year ended December 31, 2017, together with comparative figures as at and for the year ended December 31, 2016 (the "2017 Financial Statements," and together with the 2018 Financial Statements, the "Full-year Financial Statements").
+The Interim Financial Statements and the Full-year Financial Statements are together referred to in this Base Prospectus as the "Consolidated Financial Statements."
 The Consolidated Financial Statements have been prepared in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board (the "IASB"), as adopted by the EU ("IFRS") and Danish disclosure requirements for listed financial companies, and are incorporated by reference into this Base Prospectus.
-The consolidated interim financial statements of the Group as at and for the three months ended March 31, 2018 have been reviewed by Deloitte Statsautoriseret Revisionspartnerselskab ("Deloitte") and the consolidated financial statements of the Group as at and for the years ended December 31, 2017 and 2016 have been audited by Deloitte.
+The consolidated interim financial statements of the Group as at and for the three months ended March 31, 2019 have been reviewed by Deloitte Statsautoriseret Revisionspartnerselskab ("Deloitte") and the consolidated financial statements of the Group as at and for the years ended December 31, 2018 and 2017 have been audited by Deloitte.
 The reports of Deloitte on the respective consolidated financial statements are incorporated by reference into this Base Prospectus.

 The following information is based on the financial highlights presentation used by the Group when presenting such information in its annual and interim reports.
 The line items marked with an asterisk in the tables below deviate from the corresponding figures in the Group's consolidated financial statements as discussed in more detail under "Important Information for Investors-Presentation of Financial Information."
-See note 3 to the Interim Financial Statements and notes 1(c) and 3 to the Full-year Financial Statements incorporated by reference into this Base Prospectus for information on reconciling the consolidated income statements and the financial highlights presentation.
+See note 3 to the Interim Financial Statements, notes 1(d), 2(a) and 3 to the 2018 Financial Statements and notes 1(c) and 3 to the 2017 Financial Statements incorporated by reference into this Base Prospectus for information on reconciling the consolidated income statements and the financial highlights presentation.